FauxFaux/solis2mqtt/README.md

    events in memory for "minutes".
 That is, short outages of the broker will be tolerated, so long as there are no other errors at the same time.

+ * During an exit, such as is initiated by a hub error, the application will make some effort to flush events to the broker.

 ### Example stack